Pasta Production and Technology Course

-This short course introduces the fundamental and applied aspects of manufacturing extruded and sheeted pasta products.
-Raw material quality criteria, specifications, and processing variables and their impact on final pasta product quality are presented in detail.
+This course introduces the fundamental and applied aspects of manufacturing extruded pasta products.
+Raw material quality criteria, specifications and processing variables, and their impact on final pasta product quality are presented in detail.

 Who Should Attend?

 Plant managers, production directors, research and development managers, and technologists.

 Participants will have an opportunity to do actual hands-on pilot-scale pasta processing followed by a cooking exercise to evaluate the final product.
 Group activities include an exercise in identifying pasta defects and processing cause, and a field trip to a pasta manufacturer.
 Lectures are supplemented with pilot-scale processing of traditional extruded pasta products.
 Quality tests employed in the evaluation of raw materials (wheat, semolina, flour) and finished products are also demonstrated.

 - Fundamentals of pasta production processing and quality assurance.

 - Importance of quality and how differences can influence pasta quality.

 - How to evaluate durum wheat, semolina and pasta.

 Tentative Program Schedule